Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

 where $h_{--}(p)$ is the Fourier transform of $h_{--}(x)$.
-Now we can test the invariance of this effective action under coordinate transformations and verify that it is not; we still have the freedom of adding local terms to the effective action in order to make it diffemorphism invariant.
-Considering the most general possible counterterm with the proper dimension
+Implementing a general coordinate transformation, we see that eq.~\eqref{effective-grav} does not remain invariant.
+Still, we have the freedom of adding local counterterms to the fermion effective and see whether the result is diffeomorphism invariant.
+In fact, writing the most general counterterm of the appropriate dimension